Tomorrow Girl in Bismarck Chapter Four. Where I drop the naming convention and everything goes right for Joss (in a way). aka Raised on Radio

 "Thanks," said Joss.
 She did stop a bunch of crime from happening.
 True, everybody got really hurt, but in a way, she had everything go right for her.
 She had to smile (the one a person does when their dreams are dead.)

-The door rang in Zoyna's house.
+The doorbell rang in Zoyna's house.
 They had just had dinner.
 Her mom instructed her quite plainly to answer the door.
 She did, and she saw Joss there giving a sad little wave.

 "You're the only person I know in the universe," said Joss.